-The program is consistent with the Government’s support for enabling Australian agriculture to become a $100 billion sector by 2030.
-It provides a mechanism for the Government to enter strategic partnerships, developed jointly with industry, that support trade diversification and expansion and provide direct benefits for the sector.
+Trade diversification and expansion is key to Australia’s future prosperity, as well for the industry to reach their goal of a $100 billion agricultural sector by 2030.
+ATMAC provided a mechanism for the government to enter strategic partnerships, developed jointly with industry, that support trade diversification and expansion and provide direct benefits for the sector.

-Activities eligible for support under ATMAC include, but are not limited to:
+Activities eligible for support under ATMAC included, but were not limited to:

 - investments that support trade expansion